-You will need to either take a travel SIM card with you or purchase a Cubacel SIM card from ETECSA on arrival in Cuba.
+You will need to take a travel SIM card with you, or purchase a Cubacel SIM card from ETECSA on arrival in Cuba.
 My recommendation is to opt for the Cuban mobile phone SIM card once you arrive in Cuba.
 As I’ve always found the local Cuban SIM cards to be much cheaper than travel SIM cards.

-A Cubacel SIM card from ETECSA will be cheaper than a prepaid global travel SIM card.
-And both will have the same speed as they’re both working on the Cuban 4G mobile phone network.
+A Cubacel SIM card from ETECSA, will be cheaper than a prepaid global travel SIM card.
+And both will have the same speed.
+Because they’re both working on the Cuban 4G mobile phone network.

-I use and recommend NordVPN for Cuba and it always performs flawlessly on Cuba’s unique wifi and 4G mobile networks.
+I use and recommend NordVPN for Cuba and it has always performed flawlessly for me on Cuba’s unique wifi and 4G mobile networks.
 You can get NordVPN at NordVPN.com

 Where Can I Get More Information About Cuba?